Sinkhole Damage Claims That Navigate the Most Complex Coverage in Property Insurance

 Frequently Asked Questions

-Cracks alone do not confirm sinkhole activity.
-Other causes include foundation settlement, thermal expansion, and structural movement.
-We inspect the property and, if warranted, recommend geological testing to determine the cause.
+Cracks alone do not confirm sinkhole activity - other common causes include foundation settlement, thermal expansion, soil shrink/swell, and structural movement.
+We inspect the property for sinkhole-specific patterns (sudden onset, alignment with subsurface void evidence, doors/windows out of plumb) and recommend geological testing when warranted.

-The geological investigation process has specific requirements.
-If the investigation was not conducted properly or the conclusions are not supported by the evidence, we challenge the findings and request additional testing.
+Challenge the finding - geological investigations have specific protocols and the conclusions are only as good as the testing methodology.
+If the investigation was not conducted properly (insufficient boring depth, wrong locations, single-method scan only) or the conclusions are not supported by the evidence, we challenge the findings and request additional testing.

-It depends on your policy and your state.
-In Florida, catastrophic ground cover collapse is covered under all standard policies.
-Sinkhole activity coverage requires a specific endorsement.
-We review your policy to determine your coverage.
+It depends on your policy and your state - Florida covers catastrophic ground cover collapse under all standard policies (Statute §627.706), but broader sinkhole-activity coverage requires a specific endorsement.
+Texas standard HO-3 policies generally exclude earth movement entirely.
+We review your declarations and endorsements to determine the coverage in force.

-No. If sinkhole activity is confirmed, the repair scope must include the appropriate geological remediation as well as all structural repairs.
-Cosmetic-only repairs do not address the underlying cause and are not an adequate remedy.
+No - if sinkhole activity is confirmed, the repair scope must include geological remediation (grouting, underpinning) AND all structural repairs, not just visible cracks.
+Cosmetic-only repairs do not address the underlying cause and are not an adequate remedy under Florida law or any reasonable construction standard.

-Sinkhole claims are complex and can take months to resolve.
-The geological investigation alone typically takes several weeks.
-We manage the process and keep you informed at every step.
+Sinkhole claims typically take 6 to 18 months to fully resolve - the geological investigation alone takes several weeks, and remediation engineering, contractor procurement, and the actual remediation work add months.
+We manage the process end-to-end and keep you informed at every step.

 SPT is a boring-based method where soil samples are extracted from depth to measure soil density and identify voids.
 GPR is a non-invasive scanning method that sends radar waves into the ground to map subsurface features.
 Florida law requires SPT for formal sinkhole confirmation, but GPR is often used as a screening tool to identify areas that warrant deeper SPT investigation.
 A thorough sinkhole investigation typically uses both methods.